Using oracles to test the service and data layer

 Motivation

 A common architectural style is the 3-layer model (data, service, and API/view layer) for writing web services.
-With this style, the data layer is tested with unit tests, H2 database or not.
-The service layer is tested with mocks, where the calls to the database are emulated.
+With this style, the data layer is tested with unit tests — often against an H2 in-memory database — and the service layer is tested with mocks, where calls to the database are emulated.

-The approach with the service layer has some downsides, What if the behavior of the repository method changes over time or the emulated repository method is invalid?
-You’ll test with the wrong assumptions and you might introduce bugs.
+Service layer tests have a different problem: what if the behavior of the mocked repository method changes over time, or the mock is simply wrong?
+You’ll test with incorrect assumptions and introduce bugs.

 A solution